2019 Board of Directors

 Dr. Michael Nowicki is a professor of health administration at Texas State University where his teaching, research, and service have been recognized with several university awards including teacher-of-the-year.

 Dr. Nowicki received his doctorate in educational policy studies and evaluation from the University of Kentucky, his master’s in healthcare administration from The George Washington University, and his bachelor’s in political science from Texas Tech University.
 Dr. Nowicki is board-certified in healthcare management and a Fellow in the American College of Healthcare Executives (ACHE).
 Related to ACHE, he has served as founder and advisor of student chapters, founder and president of the Central Texas Chapter, and chair of the national Book-of-the-Year Committee.
-Dr. Nowicki currently serves as Regent–Texas Central and South.
+Dr. Nowicki served as Regent–Texas Central and South, from 2015-2019.
 Dr. Nowicki is also board-certified in healthcare financial management and is a Fellow in the Healthcare Financial Management Association (HFMA).
 Related to HFMA, Dr. Nowicki has served as president of the South Texas Chapter, regional executive for Region 9, and on the national Board of Directors serving as chair of the Chapter Services Council and the Council of Forums.
 Dr. Nowicki has also served on the HFMA Board of Examiners serving as chair in 2001.

 Immediate Past President